chainofindustry/MultiversXUnityTools/README.md

 A work in progress set of tools to interact with Elrond Blockchain directly from a Unity app.
 We intend to keep our APIs as simple as possible and every action to be done with just a single line of code.

+### Demo
+Android and PC demo apps are available on the [Releases tab](https://github.com/chainofindustry/ElrondUnityDevelopmentTools/releases/)

 ### External Dependencies
 We did not developed this tools, but we adapt them to work with our integration
 * [Wallet Connect Unity](https://github.com/WalletConnect/WalletConnectUnity)